facebookresearch/colorlessgreenRNNs/data/evaluation_output/README.md

 13) `len_prefix`  number of words from beginning of sentence up to and excluding target

-14) `sent`  full sentence with information used to construct stimuli (that can safely be ignored)
+14) `sent`  this field contains information used in the process to construct stimuli, and should be ignored

 15) `full_id`  unique id for the sentence (shared across candidate targets)